ssilvius/website/content/why-traditional-validation-methods-fall-short.md

    - What would an ideal solution look like to them?
    - How valuable would solving this problem be?
 Get them to quantify it.

    Look for patterns.
-When three different people independently mention the same pain point without you asking about it directly—that's not coincidence.
+When three different people independently mention the same pain point without you asking about it directly; that's not coincidence.
 That's a signal.
 Pay attention to it.

 3. Open up your favorite landing page builder: Wix, Figma Sites, Cursor, or whatever works for you.
 Create a landing page that offers a solution for those three features everyone mentioned would improve their lives.
 Collect email addresses, use a Cal.com meetings scheduler, or whatever method you prefer to get people ready to engage.